 The NATO Days in Ostrava & Czech Air Force Days have gone through a extensive development before reaching the size, form and international significance of today.
-Here you can remind the history of this event, past participants, or vehicles and equipment that were on display in previous years.
-In lines below, we have attempted to pick the highlight events (“milestones”) from each year, which we have paired with other information such as programmes of the event where possible.
-We have also prepared a comprehensive overview of all aircrafts and participants of all NATO Days in Ostrava.
+Below, you can recall the history of this event, past participants and equipment that were on display in previous years.
+We have attempted to pick the highlight events (“milestones”) from each year, which we have paired with other information such as programmes of the event where possible.
+We have also prepared a comprehensive overview of aircraft and participants of all NATO Days in Ostrava editions.

 We wish you a pleasant reading!